ERP API: The Power Of An API-First Approach

 • Security – An API-first approach increases security by acting as an intermediary between applications and providing only the required information

-By developing API first, companies can make sure that their products are built in a way that makes it easy for developers to use and integrate them.
-This approach also allows companies to get feedback from developers early on in the development process, which can help them make better decisions about the product.
+By developing API first, companies can ensure that their products are built in a way that makes it easy for developers to use and integrate them.
+This approach also allows companies to get feedback from developers early in the development process, which can help them make better decisions about the product.

-There are 4 main steps to taking an API-first approach:
+There are four main steps to taking an API-first approach:

 1. Defining – creating a clear and concise definition of what your API will do